survivejs/webpack-book/manuscript/developing/01_getting_started.md

 Now that the configuration is done, try the following:

-1. Build the project using `npx wp --mode production`.
+1. Build the project using `node_modules/.bin/wp --mode production`.
 You can try the `development` and `none` modes too.
 2. Enter the build directory using `cd dist`.
 3. Run the server using `serve` (`npm add serve -g` or `npx serve`) or a similar command you are familiar with.

 T> The `none` mode doesn't apply any defaults.
 Use it for debugging.

+T> `npx` is installed with npm and could be used to run npm packages without installation, as well as to run locally installed packages.

 You should see a hello message in your browser: